-While today’s players make multi-million dollar salaries and play in front of upwards of 15,000 fans a night, Chamberlain’s record-setting performance took place in front of a whopping total of 4,124 fans at the arena in Hershey, Pennsylvania — the Hershey of candy bar fame.
+While today’s players make multi-million dollar salaries and play in front of upwards of 15,000 fans a night, “Wilt the Stilt” Chamberlain’s record-setting performance took place in front of a whopping total of 4,124 fans at the arena in Hershey, Pennsylvania — the Hershey of chocolate candy bar fame.

-Just as seeing LeBron James or Kobe Bryant play a game in a 4,000 seat arena in a small town is unthinkable today, so is the idea of anyone scoring 100 points in an NBA game.
-In fact, the closest anyone has come in the 50-plus years since was Bryant, scoring 81 for the Lakers in a 122-104 win over the Toronto Raptors in 2006.
+Just as seeing one of the top hoops stars play a game in a 4,000-seat arena in a small town is unthinkable today, so is the idea of anyone scoring 100 points in an NBA game.
+In fact, the closest anyone came in the 50-plus years since was the late Kobe Bryant, scoring 81 for the Lakers in a 122-104 win over the Toronto Raptors in 2006.

-Yes, the NBA was a different league then with different players and different rules, but to put Chamberlain’s scoring prowess in perspective, it’s worth noting he still holds the NBA single-season scoring record with 4,092 points in the 1961-62 season.
+Yes, the NBA was a different league with different players and different rules, but to put Chamberlain’s scoring prowess in perspective, it’s worth noting he still holds the NBA single-season scoring record with 4,029 points in the 1961-62 season.- AJW

 “It’s a record I’d hate to try and break myself,” says Philadelphia’s Wilt Chamberlain, eyeing his new 100-point National Basketball Association single game standard.